robinboncoeur/ArtAndAGI/docs/Charlotte/B2Scene14r.md

 "Does that matter?"
 Brittany asked.
 I glanced at her, and gave a tiny nod.

-"Well, it does, actually."
+"Yes, it does, actually."
 I looked at my hands, and thought of Mara.
 As I tucked my folded hands under my chin, I inspected the pattern again.
 "It *looks* like it was designed for wool.
 To me.
-Because, *we* designed ours for wool."
+Because, *we* designed for wool."
 I looked up as Lisa's brilliant eyes.
-"Wool... that was the material, back in the day."
+"Wool... that was the material for this sort of garment, back in the day."

-Her smile seemed to falter a bit.
+Brittany's smile seemed to falter a bit.

-"But, isn't wool a bit dear?"
+"But isn't wool a bit dear?"

 I nodded, my fingers on my forehead as I looked at the carefully drawn lines.

-"So, why does the material matter?" she pressed.
+"So why does the material matter?" she pressed.

 I was silent for a moment.
-Discarded dippers seemed to glare at me from the cutting table where I'd dropped them.
+Discarded zippers seemed to glower at me from the cutting table.

 "Um, it matters because..."
 My throat tightened.
-"It all has to fit together."
-Lisa and Brittany's expectant faces tightened their grip around my words.
+"Design and material has to fit together."
+Lisa and Brittany watched me—waiting.

 *I have to say this right.*